Grover Krantz: Bigfoot research

 Krantz's specialty as an anthropologist included all aspects of human evolution, but he was best known outside of academia as the first serious researcher to devote his professional energies to the scientific study of Bigfoot, beginning in 1963.
-Because his cryptozoology research was ignored by mainstream scientists, despite his academic credentials, in a bid to find an audience Krantz published numerous books aimed at casual readers and also frequently appeared in television documentaries, including Arthur C. Clarke's Mysterious World, In Search of..., and Sasquatch: Legend Meets Science.
+Because his cryptozoology research was ignored by mainstream scientists, despite his academic credentials, Krantz published numerous books aimed at casual readers and also frequently appeared in television documentaries in a bid to find an audience, including Arthur C. Clarke's Mysterious World, In Search of..., and Sasquatch: Legend Meets Science.
 Krantz's studies of Bigfoot, which he called "Sasquatch" (an Anglicization of the Halkomelem word sásq’ets (/sal/, meaning "wild man"), led him to believe that this was an actual creature.
 He theorized that sightings were due to small pockets of surviving gigantopithecines, with the progenitor population having migrated across the Bering land bridge, which was later used by humans to enter North America.
 Gigantopithecus lived alongside humans but is thought to have gone extinct 100,000 years ago in eastern Asia, while the Bering land bridge existed between 135,000 to 70,000 years BP.

 In January 1985, Krantz tried to formally name Bigfoot by presenting a paper at the meeting of the International Society of Cryptozoology held in Sussex, England, assigning it the binomen Gigantopithecus blacki, although this was not permitted by the International Commission on Zoological Nomenclature because G. blacki was an existing taxon and because the creature was lacking a holotype.
 Krantz argued that his plaster casts were suitable holotypes, later suggesting G. canadensis as a name, with the caveat that were Sasquatch found to be a member of the Homininae clade, the genus name could be Gigantanthropus in place of Gigantopithecus.
 Krantz then tried to have his paper, entitled "A Species Named from Footprints", published in an academic journal, but it was rejected by the reviewers.

-After seeing footage stills of the Patterson–Gimlin film that appeared on the February 1968 cover of Argosy, Krantz was skeptical, believing the film to be an elaborate hoax: "It looked to me like someone wearing a gorilla suit." and "I gave Sasquatch only a 10 percent chance of being real."
+After seeing footage stills of the Patterson–Gimlin film that appeared on the February 1968 cover of Argosy, Krantz was skeptical, believing the film to be an elaborate hoax: "It looked to me like someone wearing a gorilla suit".
+Krantz stated, "I gave Sasquatch only a 10 percent chance of being real".
 The following year, however, after years of skepticism, Krantz finally became convinced of Bigfoot's existence after analyzing the "Cripplefoot" plaster casts gathered at Bossburg, Washington in December 1969.
 Krantz later studied the Patterson–Gimlin film in full, and after taking notice of the creature's peculiar gait and purported anatomical features, such as flexing leg muscles, he changed his mind and became an advocate of its authenticity.
-While in Bossburg, he also met the journalist John Willison Green, and the two remained friends until Krantz's death.